stronnag/mwptools/README.md

  * libchamplain;
  * libespeak;
  * libgdl;
+ * POSIX API
  * mspsim requires Posix pseudo-terminals.

-Please see the docs directory for specific development requirements.
+Please see the docs directory for specific development requirements for individual OS.

 mwptools is tested on x86_64, ia32 and ARM devices.